-“The more we domesticate the environment we live in, the more we search to find connection to the ‘wild’ in ourselves and in nature”.
+“The more we culturally domesticate the environment we live in, the more we search to find connection to the ‘wild’ in ourselves and in nature”.

 Rochelle’s heroine – a recurring protagonist – is navigating the lush, domesticated riverscapes of New South Wales.
 Inspired by the Dadaists Hannah Höch and Max Ernst who, in the 1920s Germany took images out of their original context to reverse their meanings and critique society, her female protagonist is reconstituted from collage.
-This larger than life, sassy female is far greater than the sum of her collaged parts as she defies body image and injects a cheeky spark of humour into the work.
+This larger than life, feisty female is far greater than the sum of her collaged parts as she defies body image and injects a cheeky spark of irreverent humour into the work.